Brain and Spinal Cord Tumors

 The spinal cord connects the brain to nerves in most parts of the body.
 Spinal cord nerves carry messages between the brain and the rest of the body.

 - Morning headache or headache that goes away when standing

-- Frequent nausea and vomiting
+- Nausea and vomiting

 - Vision, hearing, and speech problems

 - Weakness on one side of the body

 - Numbness on one side of the body

 - Unusual sleepiness or change in activity level

 - Trouble with thinking and memory